Hadokane/CCI_PP4_Radicool_Store/README.md

 **#21D192 - the main accent colour of the website.**

 This green was chosen as it's an energetic, friendly and eye-catching colour.
-It complements the website's minimal colour palette of black and white by allowing it to have a sole colour to define its brand identity.
+It complements the website's minimal colour palette of black and white by allowing this single colour to define the brand's identity.

-This is also used to highlight icons and elements when the user hovers over them, providing positive feedback to user interactions.
+This is also used to highlight icons and elements when User's `:hover` over them, providing positive feedback to user interactions.

 ---